8parth/blog/_posts/2017-01-12-my-first-jekyll-post.md

 ---
-title: very long long long long large big title
+title: very long long long long large big title, should not break into to two lines of title.
+Titles are imprtant, very important.
 ---

 <!-- My First Post On Jekyll -->